jrief/django-websocket-redis/docs/usage.rst

 In this context the the magic item ``SELF`` refers to all the groups, the current logged in user belongs to.

+.. note::  This feature uses a signal handler in the Django loop, which determines the groups a user
+           belongs to.
+This list of groups then is persisted inside a session variable to avoid having the Websocket loop to access the database.

 Subscribe to Session Notification